 Integrity, courage, commitment to duty, and hard work are among the principles that mark the life and career of John Stennis.
 At the root was his unwavering faith in God and love for people that drove him to overcome obstacles and persevere through physical hardships that would have overwhelmed most.

-John Stennis served in the United States Senate nearly 42 years, the second-longest tenure in the history of our nation.
+John Stennis served in the United States Senate nearly 42 years, the second-longest tenure in the history of our nation when he retired in 1989.
 From his election to the Mississippi House of Representatives in 1928, to his retirement as President Pro Tempore of the United States Senate in 1989, he was under continuous oath of public office.
 His achievements are legend.
 It is truly remarkable that throughout this long and highly productive career, his honesty and integrity never came into question.

 Senator Stennis never stopped marveling at the beauty and majesty of the dome that towers above the United States Capitol where he spent so many long days and nights.
 He often remarked on its significance as a symbol of freedom and democracy, not only for Americans, but for people throughout the world who look to the United States as a nation that stands for what is right and just.
 “We must never let it become common in our sight,” he would say as he gazed admiringly at the brightly illuminated dome against the night sky.